karan00713/multi_skeletontracker/README.md

 STEP 1: Install & import the libraries
-STEP 2: Run the GPU code to make the model to run on GPU (optional if you are using GPU) STEP 3: Load the hub model
+STEP 2: Run the GPU code to make the model to run on GPU (optional if you are using GPU) STEP 3: Load the MoveNet model
 STEP 4: Run all the defined Functions ( loop_through_people, draw_keypoints, EDGES, draw_connections )
 STEP 5: Paste the ipv4 link in < cap = cv2.VideoCapture('**paste_the_link_here**/video') >
 STEP 6: Run the cell